hodgesmr/django-ohio-voter-file/README.md

 You may certainly clone this repository and run the Django commands manually, but Docker makes it nice and easy to get all your dependencies.
 You can find the [various Docker install options](https://docs.docker.com/engine/installation/) for your platform and get rolling.

 This project relies on PostgreSQL and thus assumes you have a PostgreSQL database up and running.
+You should have a database `ohiovoter` to which you can read/write.

 ## Usage